Details & Prices

 If there is a particular animal (not a pet) that you would like me to paint, but you don't have a photograph, then I may be able to source the reference material as I have access to an extensive image reference library and work with many talented photographers.
 In this case, once you have given me an idea of the painting you would like, I can show you some reference material or sketches for you to choose your favourite.
 If you like I can also show you the drawing on the canvas before I begin to paint it.

-A 20% non-refundable deposit is required before I start the painting.
+A 30% non-refundable deposit is required before I start the painting.
 I work predominantly on a commission basis so there is normally a waiting list, but I can give you an idea of the completion date for your painting when you contact me.
 It could be as little as 4 weeks or 4 months so it's best to order well in advance if you would like to give the painting as a present.
 On completion of the painting, I will email you a photo of it.
 Once you have seen this and have confirmed that you are completely happy with it, then the rest of the payment is due and can be made securely online by PayPal, Wise, or a direct bank transfer.
-If you would like any minor edits made to the painting then that is absolutely fine and I will do that for no extra charge.

 Tips For Photographing Your Pet For a Painting

-A good quality photograph will enable me to acheive the best results
+A good quality photograph will enable me to achieve the best results

 If possible, photograph your pet outside (without flash) as the natural lighting will show their colours more accurately.
 However, avoid strong sunlight as this may make areas of the photo too bright or cast dark shadows.
 A bright but overcast day would be ideal.